mewforest/redleaves/README.md

 Red Leaves project is not maintained from 2016 year, the most active days was from 2012 to 2014, original site is offline from summer 2021.

 Be note: registration, searching, logging, commenting etc DOES NOT work.

-Also, this copy does not include any backend data (hashed passwords, user logs, etc).

-Original backup with database and Joomla! files will NEVER be uploaded or selled.
+Also, this copy does not include any sensitive data (hashed passwords, user emails, etc).
+Backend backup with database and Joomla! files will NEVER be uploaded or sold.

 ## Starting your own server

 ...